thiago95macedo/weth/addons/account/README.md

 Odoo Accounting
 ---------------

-The Odoo <a href="https://www.weth.com.br/page/accounting">Open Source Accounting</a> app allows a better way to collaborate with your accountants, your customers and control your suppliers.
+The WETH <a href="https://www.weth.com.br/page/accounting">Open Source Accounting</a> app allows a better way to collaborate with your accountants, your customers and control your suppliers.

 Activate features on demand, from integrated analytic accounting to budget,